arnbme/nyckelharpa/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="support"></a>
 ## 3. Support this project
 This app is free.
-Howeverr, if you like it, derived benefit from it, and want to express your support, donations are appreciated.
+However, if you like it, derived benefit from it, and want to express your support, donations are appreciated.
 * Paypal: https://www.paypal.me/arnbme

 [:arrow_up_small: Back to top](#top)